-Many students think solely about what interests them when they choose their degree but give little thought to the job market once they graduate.
+Many students think solely about what interests them when they choose their degree but give little thought to the job market and the opportunities they will have once they graduate.
 And all too often, good jobs are hard to come by.

 Fortunately for prospective counselors, jobs in the counseling field have terrific prospects.
 In fact, according to the BLS, employment for mental health counselors is growing at a rate of 23%.